 Jodhpur can be reached by plane, train, bus, or private car.
-There is a domestic airport with flights to many Indian cities.
+Tre is a domestic airport with flights to many Indian cities.
 The train station has trains to Jaipur (about 6 hours) and Jaisalmer (5.5 hours).
 The bus to Udaipur takes about 5 hours.
 The zipline’s offices are in a corner of the Chokelao Gardens in Mehrangarh Fort.

-A unique zipline sits right in the heart of gorgeous Yerevan, Armenia and is called ‘Yerevan Zipline’.
+A unique zipline sits right in the heart of gorgeous Yerevan, Armenia, and is called ‘Yerevan Zipline’.
 It is definitely one of the best things to do in Yerevan for adventure-seekers.

 The zipline flies you over Hrazdan Gorge, a rare city gorge that is nestled deep in Yerevan where the Hrazdan River flows.
 If you head to the zipline during late spring, the gorge comes to life with wildflowers, including a lot of red poppies!

 The zipline is about 870 meters long and the highest point starts at the beginning where it is 123 meters high.
-There are two ziplines on the Yerevan Zipline and the second one is 650 meters in length and has a height of 60 meters at its tallest.
+There are two ziplines on the Yerevan Zipline and the second one is 650 meters in length with a height of 60 meters at its tallest.
 You don’t need to book the Yerevan Zipline in advance and it costs about $30 in total.